codefresh-support/codefresh-support-package/README.md

 - 10 - Failed to get codefresh credentials.
 Please set the enviroment variables (CF_API_KEY and CF_BASE_URL) or make sure you have a valid codefresh config file.
 - 20 - Failed to Create Demo Pipeline / Project or Failed to run Demo Pipeline.
 - 30 - Failed to Delete Demo Pipeline / Project
+- 40 - Invalid Runtime Type. ex: Selecting On-Prem for a SaaS Account.